MFarabi619/MFarabi619/README.md

 <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   </br>

-- 🌱 I’m currently learning Front End Web-Development🕸️
+- 🌱 I’m currently learning Front End Web-Development, and Embedded Systems Development🕸️🤖
 - 👀 While I’m interested in Full-stack web apps, I also have experience with lower level languages such as C/C++, and Java🍵
-- 💻 I'm also a passionate Vim enthusiast🥳
+- 💻 I'm also a passionate Vim enthusiast that enjoys task automation with Bash and Python🥳

 If you liked the format of this README, feel free to copy it and [leave a star! :)](https://github.com/MFarabi619/MFarabi619)